 Our graduate nominations include, for the Television Craft Awards, theatre production graduate David Bishop twice for Entertainment Craft Team in his role as lighting designer on both Last Night of the Proms and Strictly Come Dancing.
 David received a BAFTA nomination for the same award for Strictly Come Dancing in 2020.

-The writing team for Ghosts, which includes acting graduate Martha Howe-Douglas (graduated 2003), is nominated for Writer: Comedy alongside another graduate Daisy May Cooper, for her work on This Country.
+The writing team for Ghosts, which includes acting graduate Martha Howe-Douglas (graduated 2003), was nominated for Writer: Comedy alongside another graduate Daisy May Cooper, for her work on This Country.
 Martha was not only a writer on Ghosts but also performer and an Executive Producer and the production team is also nominated for Scripted Comedy.

-Daisy May Cooper for her role of Kerry Mucklowe, in This Country.
-Daisy-May Cooper has already picked up this award in 2018, for the same role.
+Daisy May Cooper was nominated alongside Aimee for Female Performance in a Comedy for her role of Kerry Mucklowe, in This Country.
+Daisy-May Cooper was awarded this accolade in 2018, for the same role.

 Nominated for Supporting Actress for her role of Julia Bryce in Criminal: UK, Sophie Okonedo (graduated 1990) is among the long list of RADA graduates that have been recognised on several occasions by BAFTA.
 Okonedo has also been nominated twice in 2010, for her role as supporting actress in Criminal Justice and Leading Actress in Mrs Mandela.

-Graduate Michael Sheen is nominated for Supporting Actor for his portrayal of legendary Who Wants To be A Millionaire? show host Chris Tarrant in drama television serial Quiz by James Graham.
+Graduate Michael Sheen was nominated for Supporting Actor for his portrayal of legendary Who Wants To be A Millionaire? show host Chris Tarrant in drama television serial Quiz by James Graham.
 The series remembers former army major Charles Ingram as he cheats (and coughs) his way to winning the one-million-pound jackpot.

-You can see the full lists of nominees on the BAFTA website.
+Congratulations to all the winners and nominees.
+You can see the full lists of winners nominees on the BAFTA website.